 Tools for the “participation” stage: In the second stage of a high-quality social selling strategy, you’ve got to begin engaging with leads, prospects, and other sales professionals.
 Simply start by “liking” posts, content, and statuses, or engage on a more personal level with messaging prospects, leaving relevant and personalized comments, or sharing your own educational content.

 Best-in-class customer relationship management (CRM) software, such as these options from Technology Advice allows you to integrate the tools with social media channels.
 For example, you can use CRM tools to loop in other sales team members to help you handle the new list of prospects generated from a LinkedIn Sales Navigator search.
-If you’re looking for a way to upskill your digital marketing knowledge for high-value social selling, consider investing in a comprehensive digital marketing program.
+If you’re looking for a way to upskill your digital marketing knowledge for high-value social selling, consider investing in a comprehensive digital marketing course.

 Ideally, your buyer journey will be streamlined with the help of these tools, creating a more succinct process for you and your team, as well as satisfied customers.
 Social selling is a collaborative effort between digital marketers and sales professionals, requiring that they align to create, curate, and share high-quality social content and engagement processes.

 The right tools and social selling strategies can take your business or brand to the next level.
 With the number of worldwide social media users estimated to reach 2.95 billion people by 2020, there’s no better time than now to implement the social selling strategies needed to optimize your buyer journey.